CitrusLL/MongoDB/dat250-expass3.md

 I just realised reading the installation guide again that i downloaded MongoDB 7.0 and not 4.4

 Hope thats not a major issue

+My style fixes to the document are ignored in github and i didn't know